cbg-ethz/VILOCA/README.md

 `-f` [mandatory] reference genome in fasta format for mutation calling

-`-z` path to an (optional) insert file (primer tiling strategy), if available we highly recommend providing this file
+`-z` path to an file that defines the local regions used to segment the alignment (e.g.,`tests/data_1/scheme.insert.bed`).
+If this file is not specified, the alignment will be segmented into uniform regions of length defined by the `--windowsize` parameter.

 `--mode` mode to use:
   - `learn_error_params`: model that is learning the error rate from the data